DjangoGirls/tutorial/django_installation/README.md

     mkdir djangogirls

 We will make a virtualenv called `venv`.
-The general command will be in the format python -m venv `name_of_venv`.
+The general command will be in the format:

+    python -m venv `name_of_venv`.

 ### Windows